gokulkrishh/data-structures-and-algorithms/README.md

 For worst case analysis, we calculate the upper bound on the running time of an algorithm.
 Sum all the calculated values and divide the sum by total number of inputs.

-**Eg**: For linear search problem, let us assume we are considering all the cases including the element not present.
+###### For linear search problem, let us assume we are considering all the cases including the element not present.

 ##### Time Complexity: **`O(N)`**